timenoe/Terraria-PlayerAchievements/README.md

 - No Celebrationmk10 Seed

 ## Notes
-Achievements are stackable (e.g. earning an achievement on Hardestcore Mode would also earn the equivalent achievements for Mediumcore/Hardcore).
+Achievements are stackable (e.g. earning an achievement on Hardestcore would also earn the equivalent achievements for Mediumcore/Hardcore).
 However, it is recommended to work your way up if you are a newer player.

 ## Credits
 - timenoe - Developer, Achievement Icon Artist